-It is recommended that allied health professionals retain the referral form for 24 months from the date the service was rendered (for the Department of Human Services auditing purposes).
+Allied health professionals are required to retain the referral form for 2 years from the date the service was rendered (for the Department of Human Services auditing purposes).
 A copy of the referral form is not required to accompany Medicare claims, and allied health professionals do not need to attach a signed copy of the form to patients' itemised accounts/receipts or assignment of benefit forms.